M7OCM/890/README.md

 ![20240217_130350](https://github.com/M7OCM/890/assets/128899149/3a22921d-794d-43a7-b86b-af428e84ec82)

 ![20240217_130832](https://github.com/M7OCM/890/assets/128899149/936be6ba-9b31-4d95-99cc-4f0a40879071)

+v2.1.1k released 04032024 added another Key Action: Bandwidth, adjusted default keys to my own, reset Menu #67 to use or remap own.

+v2.1.1 released 03032024 After installing this firmware please "Reset Keys" (Menu #67), this is required as changes have been made to the Key Action code.
+After that, just map buttons as per your preference 👍 Flashlight Mode code removed completely.

+v2.1.0 released 27022024, mainly cosmetic.
+Finalising code prior to completion of project.

 v2.0.9-naf REVISED 19022024 minor fixes.
 Please download again if using the 17022024 version.
 Not worth a version change.